iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

-This is use for solving the cylindrical wave equation, which is [[Helmholtz Equation in a Cylinder]]
+This is use for solving the cylindrical wave equation, which is [[Helmholtz Equation in a Cylinder]], And because we introduce the method of [[Frobenius Method]] along the way as we go, here I listed some relevent discussion for Frobe method too.

 And we encounter the problem of solving for the basis functions along the $r$ direction.